The INDEX function in Excel returns a value according to its position in a table.

 The function INDEX in Excel works with three arguments

-- Identify the range of cells containing the data you want to reference
+- The range of cells containing the data you want to reference

-- Determine the row position of the value you want to return.
+- The row position of the value you want to return.

-- Determine the column position of the value you want to return.
+- And / Or, the column position of the value you want to return.

 The order of parameters is very important.
-Often, users reverse the settings of the row and the column, and inevitably, the function does not return the correct result.
+Often, users reverse the settings of the row and the column, and as a result, the function does not return the correct result.

 Example: INDEX to return the month name